 ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that

-the Intermediaries shall whether, directly or indirectly lend or invest in other persons or
+the Intermediary shall, whether, directly or indirectly lend or invest in other persons or

 entities identified in any manner whatsoever by or on behalf of the company ("Ultimate